aim-rsf/Synthetic-Data/README.md

   - There are many existing tools, methodologies and resources that allow you to generate your own synthetic datasets.

 - **Access [existing synthetic datasets](3-synthetic-datasets-inventory.md)**
-  - A table summary existing synthetic datasets (particularly relevant to the AIM research programme).
+  - A list of existing synthetic datasets (particularly relevant to the AIM research programme).

 ### Resources